 With this Mautic tutorial, you will learn how to complete the Mautic 2.15.1 installation on a Virtual Private Server (VPS) with PHP 7.2 on top of Ubuntu 18.04 LTS in just about 7 minutes.

 If you are a total newbie to the Linux command line, this tutorial was made specifically for you, it's the best way to get started as I carefully designed it to have the fewer amount of commands possible, so it's easier to understand and the probability of anything going sideways is minimal.
 It's designed to give you a quick success using the command line so you can have an easy victory and gain the confidence to later advance towards more complex, more secure and better-optimized setups.

 Mautic will run on any server that supports PHP and a MySQL compatible database, which is little short of saying it will run anywhere, you could run it on Linux, Windows, you could run it on your phone, what the heck! you could probably run it on your smart coffee maker!

 But should you?
 Of course not, your coffee maker runs java! hehehe.

 Now seriously, which is the best platform to run Mautic?
 As always, it depends, so I will try to give you enough pointers for you to choose the best option for your own situation.

 There's much more to making backups than just copying files, as you probably know, you need a backup strategy.
-In this post I'm not going to enter in detail on the strategic part.
-Anyway I'm going to abide to the most basic and indispensable elements of a backup strategy, that is so, if you ever need your data, you have a certain guarantee that your data will remain available to you when most needed.
+In this post, I'm not going to enter in detail on the strategic part.
+Anyway, I'm going to abide by the most basic and indispensable elements of a backup strategy, that is so, if you ever need your data, you have a certain guarantee that your data will remain available to you when most needed.